Cdddo/vscode-hyper-unity-pack/README.md

 # Hyper Unity Extension Pack

 This extension pack includes several useful tools for working with Unity3D in Visual Studio Code.
-You can choose to copy [these settings](https://gist.github.com/Cdddo/ca8b21cbe7f05f4758b856d21e1d4199) to your settings.json for the recommended configuration.
+You can choose to copy [these settings](https://gist.github.com/Cdddo/ca8b21cbe7f05f4758b856d21e1d4199) to your settings for the recommended configuration.
+To open your user settings file, press F1 and then begin typing `settings.json`  and click or press enter on `Open Settings (JSON)`.

 ## Essential Extensions